tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 field of the "signature_algorithms" extension in the CertificateRequest message.

 In addition, the signature algorithm MUST be compatible with the key in the sender's end-entity certificate.
-RSA signatures MUST use an RSASSA-PSS algorithm, regardless of whether RSASSA-PKCS1-v1_5 algorithms appear in "signature_algorithms".
 The SHA-1 algorithm MUST NOT be used in any signatures of CertificateVerify messages.
 All SHA-1 signature algorithms in this specification are defined solely for use in legacy certificates and are not valid for CertificateVerify